The LLS Difference

 The application process begins when you visit the Law School Admission Council (LSAC) website where you can register for the Law School Admission Test (LSAT) and complete and submit an electronic application to Loyola.
 LSAC is also the clearing house for your personal statement, transcripts, and recommendation letters.

-The application fee is waived until December 31, 2021.
-There is a $65.00 fee beginning on January 1, 2022.
-The application fee is waived for alumni and current students (Undergraduate and Graduate programs) of Loyola Marymount University.
+The application fee is waived until December 31, 2022 for all applicants.
+There is a $65.00 fee beginning on January 1, 2023.
+The application fee will remain waived for alumni and current students (Undergraduate and Graduate programs) of Loyola Marymount University if requested via email at email@example.com prior to submitting your application.

-CAS Reports include unofficial transcripts and LSAT scores.
+Applicants applying with only a GRE score must register with the LSAC Credential Assembly Service (CAS) for the submission of their application materials.
+CAS Reports include official transcripts and LSAT scores.
 We encourage applicants to register with LSAC in the fall; you may register online at www.lsac.org.
 In order to avoid any delays, it is important that applicants contact LSAC to ensure that all required materials and fees have been received.
 Learn more about the CAS Report.

 A personal statement is required and assists the Admissions Committee in selecting a highly-qualified and diverse entering class.
 It is also used to assess each applicant's written English skills.
 The personal statement provides each applicant with the opportunity to describe his or her interest in law school, the uniqueness of his or her character and experience, and his or her potential to contribute to Loyola's community.